elliotjsimp/blackjack-lab/README.md

 - *(Planned)*: Documentation and guides to explain concepts in detail.

-### Notes
+### Notes for Blackjack Nerds:
 - This project simulates each card and deck individually, mirroring the real-world.
 - The shoe is modeled with a 6-deck capacity and a 75% penetration marker for realistic play.
-- Every table 3:2 for Blackjack (players will earn 150% of their bet on a natural 21).
+- Every game pays 3:2 for a Blackjack (natural 21).
-- The above Blackjack conditions are preferable (or even necessary) for card-counters to gain an edge.
+- The above Blackjack conditions are preferable (or even necessary, most notably non-random cards) for card-counters to gain an edge.
 - Optionally, a simulated Continuous Shuffle Machine can be enabled to remove all player advantage.
+This is a popular method used by casinos to discourage card counters.